NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rebounding Smite.md

 * * *

 The energy from your smite persists for a moment, allowing you to pass it to a new target.
-Cast the 1-action version of the [[Harm|Harm]] or [[Heal|Heal]] spell you expended, targeting a creature other than the target of your Strike.
+Cast the 1-action version of the [[Spells/Harm|Harm]] or [[Spells/Heal|Heal]] spell you expended, targeting a creature other than the target of your Strike.

 *Source: Pathfinder Player Core*
 *ORC*